Skip to content

 Validation

-Once you have a problem & potential solution, go find your target users in online communities and try to interview them about their problems & current solutions.
-Don’t try to sell to them just yet, but confirm that they have the problem you are solving, and would be willing to pay for you to solve it.
-Read “The Mom Test” for tips on how to validate your idea without describing what it is and risking them lying to you
+After you select your ideal member, you can confirm that the community is the solution to their challenges.
+Try to interview them about their problems and current solutions.
+Don’t try to sell to them just yet.
+First, confirm that they have the problem you are solving.
+Then confirm they would be willing to pay for you to solve it.

 Introduction